Oky-period-tracker/periodtracker/docs/setup.md

 This file is untraced.
 It is for redux persist encryption on the local device

-The REDUX_ENCRYPT_KEY should be requested from the relevant body/person.
+If you are taking over the project from another team, REDUX_ENCRYPT_KEY should be requested from the relevant body/person.

 Replace 'Example_Encryption_Key' in `packages/components/src/redux/config.ts` with the appropriate key.
-Different keys have been used depending upon platform (Android/iOS) and application languages (EN/ID/MN).

 ## Firebase